 I find it hard to really describe what I have in my mind on this topic, it just doesn’t translate into words.
 What is in my mind is a mixture images, feelings, and symbols.
 I believe to truly share what I think of the Feminine, I must do that with images.

 We must give our honour and respect to the Feminine for man is always brought into this world by the feminine, the masculine is preceded by the feminine.
 Man is nurtured by, as well as born of the feminine and the Great Mother.
 The feminine is an instrument of the Great Mother, a servant who enacts the her will.
 Inside we know The Great Mother, we know Medusa, we know Demeter, Isis, Gaia and Cybele.
-We are born with the knowledge of these Archetypes within us.
+We are born with the knowledge of these Archetypes within us, many of us embody them.

 Today in our Western societies we have lost the value of the Feminine, the Mother, Motherhood and the Great Mother.
 We have abandoned all this in the name of progress, equality and equity.
 Society once cherished the beauty of the mother, but now it directs women away for motherhood.
 There was a time when society knew the value of the Feminine and its pivotal role in society, now it directs women toward masculine roles.
-Our society now teaches our young women that what they are naturally is unimportant.
+Our society now teaches our young women that what they are naturally is unimportant or a symptom of a patriarchal and oppressive system.
 Their nature is to be repressed, pushed down and ignored.
 Instead they’re driven to compete with men instead of looking inside, finding their inner feminine and offering the most important role society has, motherhood.
 Without mothers, we are lost, without mothers, we do not exist.
 The problem of existence is fast becoming an existential threat in Western society such is the extremity of the problem.
 Birth rates among westerns are so low in many countries they are even well below replacement.

 So why have we have we led our men and women astray from the beauty and power of the feminine?
 Why have women lost the desire to be mothers, and why do we not see this as negative?
 Answering these questions goes outside the scope of this topic but I plan to follow this with a piece that approaches those questions in the future.